Header menu logo bristlecone

 Bristlecone

-Bristlecone is a library for conducting model-fitting and model-selection analyses on time-series data.
+Bristlecone is a library for easily composing theoretical models into larger systems, and subsequently conducting model-fitting and model-selection analyses on time-series data.
 Although originally designed for the investigation of non-linear dynamics within ecological and environmental sciences, the library can be used across finance, econometrics and other fields that apply non-linear modelling techniques.

 Quick Start